simonireilly/microteams/packages/bootstrap/README.md

 You need to put the cart before the horse at some point in deploying your AWS estate, you cannot start from a full CI/CD process.

+In this instance, we want ot use GitHub to deploy a lot of AWS CDK Applications.

+We first need to create a link between GitHub and the AWS Account using OpenID Connect.